cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Prefixed string literals (which are always single-quoted after the prefix) are used both for base-encoded byte string literals (see {{encoded-byte-strings}}) and for application-oriented extension literals (see {{app-lit}}, called app-string).
-(Additional base-encoded string literals can be defined as application-oriented extension literals by registering their prefixes;
+(Additional kinds of base-encoded string literals can be defined as application-oriented extension literals by registering their prefixes;
 there is no fundamental difference between the two predefined base-encoded string literal prefixes (`h`, `b64`) and any such potential